Cattle killed in dairy barn fire

 Published Monday, May 20, 2019 6:50PM EDT

-Early reports suggest a dairy barn fire outside Moorefield has left over a dozen cattle dead.
+A fire at a dairy barn outside of Moorefield has left over two dozen cattle dead.

 Wellington County OPP and Mapleton Township Fire Department were called to the blaze on Concession Road 6 around 5 p.m.
 Monday.

-Mapletown Fire estimates that there were 72 animals inside the barn at the time of the fire.
-They say about 12 to 15 died, and the rest were saved.
+Mapleton Fire estimates that there were 72 animals inside the barn at the time of the fire.
+Firefighters initially estimated that between 12 to 15 died, and the rest were saved.

+On Tuesday morning, the fire chief updated that number to 25 cows and calves who died.
+Those deaths were as a result of fire and euthanization from smoke inhalation.
+Provincial police, on the other hand, say that a dozen cattle were killed in the fire.

+A total of 45 animals were rescued, in part thanks to neighbours who helped moved them to safety.

 The road was closed for several hours for emergency operations.